wp-plugins/wp-members/readme.txt

 = Features: =

-* Block posts, pages, both, or none by default
+* Block posts, pages, and custom post types
-* Block individual posts/pages
 * User login, registration, and profile integrated into your theme
 * Sidebar login widget
 * Create custom registration and profile fields
-* Set which fields display and which are required
 * Notify admin of new user registrations
 * Hold new registrations for admin approval
-* Setting to automatically create post excerpts
+* Create post excerpt teaser content automatically
 * More than 100 action and filter hooks for extensibility

 By default, WordPress&reg; allows all content to be "open" and viewable by anyone and allows the site owner to restrict specific content if desired by setting a password for the post.
 WP-Members&trade; operates with the reverse assumption.
 It restricts all posts by default but allows the site owner to "unblock" content as desired.
 WP-Members&trade; also offers the ability to change these default plugin settings.
 For those that simply want to utilize the member management features and possibly restrict some content, the default setting can easily be toggled to block or unblock pages and/or posts by default.
 No matter what the default setting, individual posts or pages can be set to be blocked or unblocked at the article level, overriding the default setting.